Hotchkiss Family Genealogy - The Scottish Lines

 The Hodgkis of Amphil Shield

 The Arms of Hodgkis of Amphil are reported in the Visitation of Bedfordshire as-"Sable, a chevron or between three giffin's heads erased aregent."
 The crest is recorded as "A cubit arm erect in a coat of mail argent, garnished or, holding in the hand proper a griffin's head erased of the second, beaked azure."
-I couldn't find this image for sell, so I used a tool to create the shield, but could not find one for the crest.
+I couldn't find this image for sale, so I used a tool to create the shield, but could not find one for the crest.

 Example Museum of London image of a different but possibly similar diamond ring dated 1501 AD - 1625 AD from the "Cheapside London Hoard"".